Coronation Street: 1960s

-The first episode was aired on 9 December 1960 at 7 pm, and was not initially a critical success; Daily Mirror columnist Ken Irwin claimed the series would only last three weeks.
-Granada Television had commissioned only 13 episodes, and some inside the company doubted the show would last beyond its planned production run.
-Despite the criticism, viewers were immediately drawn into the serial, won over by Coronation Streets ordinary characters.
+The first episode of Coronation Street aired on 9 December 1960 at 7 pm.
+It initially received mixed reviews; Daily Mirror columnist Ken Irwin predicted the series would last only three weeks.
+The Daily Mirror also printed: "The programme is doomed from the outset ...
+For there is little reality in this new serial, which apparently, we have to suffer twice a week."
+Granada Television had commissioned 13 episodes, with some inside the company doubting the show would last beyond its planned production run.
+However, viewers quickly connected with the programme's portrayal of relatable, everyday characters.
 The programme also made use of Northern English language and dialect; affectionate local terms like "eh, chuck?", "nowt" (/naʊt/, from nought, meaning nothing), and "by 'eck!" became widely heard on British television for the first time.

-Early episodes told the story of student Ken Barlow (William Roache), who had won a place at university, and thus found his working-class background — as well as his younger brother David (Alan Rothwell) and his parents, Frank (Frank Pemberton) and Ida (Noel Dyson) — something of an embarrassment.
-The character was one of the few to have experienced much of life outside of Coronation Street.
-In some ways this predicts the growth of globalisation.
-In an episode from 1961, Barlow declares: "You can't go on just thinking about your own street these days.
-We're living with people on the other side of the world.
-There's more to worry about than Elsie Tanner (Pat Phoenix) and her boyfriends."
-Roache is the only remaining member of the original cast, which makes him the longest-serving actor in Coronation Street, and in British and global soap history.
+Early storylines included student Ken Barlow (William Roache), whose university education set him apart from his working-class family, including his brother David (Alan Rothwell) and parents Frank (Frank Pemberton) and Ida (Noel Dyson).
+Barlow's character offered commentary on broader social changes, including globalisation, as exemplified by his 1961 line: "You can't go on just thinking about your own street these days.
+We're living with people on the other side of the world."
+Roache remains the only original cast member and holds the record as the longest-serving actor in Coronation Street and global soap opera history.

-In March 1961, Coronation Street reached number 1 in the television ratings and remained there for the rest of the year.
-Earlier in 1961, a Television Audience Measurement (TAM) showed that 75% of available viewers (15 million) tuned into Corrie, and by 1964 the programme had over 20 million regular viewers, with ratings peaking on 2 December 1964, at 21.36 million viewers.
-In spite of rising popularity with viewers, Coronation Street was criticised by some for its outdated portrayal of the urban working class, and its representation of a community that was a nostalgic fantasy.
-After the first episode in 1960, the Daily Mirror printed: "The programme is doomed from the outset ...
-For there is little reality in this new serial, which apparently, we have to suffer twice a week."
-By 1968, critics were suggesting that the programme no longer reflected life in 1960s Britain, a decade which had seen significant economic and social change in the nation.
-Granada hurried to update the programme, with the hope of introducing more issue-driven stories, including Lucille Hewitt (Jennifer Moss) becoming addicted to drugs, Jerry Booth (Graham Haberfield) being in a storyline about homosexuality, Emily Nugent (Eileen Derbyshire) having an out-of-wedlock child, and introducing a black family, but all of these ideas were dropped for fear of upsetting viewers.
+In March 1961, the show reached number one in the television ratings and remained there for the rest of the year.
+Earlier that year, a television audience measurement (TAM) showed that 75% of available viewers (approximately 15 million people) watched the programme.
+By 1964, Coronation Street attracted more than 20 million regular viewers, with ratings peaking on 2 December 1964, at 21.36 million viewers.

-In 1964, Coronation Street appointed new producer, Tim Aspinall.
-Aspinall decided on a new broom policy and 'The Bloody Purge' of 1964 began, with nine actors being sacked in total.
-The first cast member to be written out was Lynne Carol, who had played Martha Longhurst since episode two and the preview of the programme.
-Her sacking was so controversial that fellow actress Violet Carson (Ena Sharples) threatened to quit, but she was eventually persuaded not to.
-The media reported extensively on the storyline, and when Lynne Carol took a private trip to the Daily Mail Ideal Home Exhibition in London, she was mobbed by fans and asked to leave on the grounds of public safety.
-Many, including Coronation Street writer H.V.
-Kershaw, saw the killing of Martha as a desperate move to boost viewer ratings.
+In 1964, Tim Aspinall became the series producer and implemented significant changes to the programme.
+Nine cast members were fired, the first being Lynne Carol, who had played Martha Longhurst since early in Coronation Street's run.
+Carol's firing caused controversy, prompting her co-star Violet Carson (Ena Sharples) to threaten to quit, although she ultimately remained.
+The sacking was widely covered in the media, and Carol was mobbed by fans while out in public.
+Some, including Coronation Street writer H.V.
+Kershaw, criticised the decision as a bid to boost ratings.
+Steve Tanner and Elsie Howard's 1967 wedding had more than 20 million viewers.

+By 1968, critics contended that the programme offered a nostalgic and outdated depiction of the urban working class, failing to reflect the contemporary realities of British society amid the huge economic and social changes that came during the 1960s decade.
+Granada considered modernising the show with issue-driven plots, including Lucille Hewitt (Jennifer Moss) becoming addicted to drugs, Jerry Booth (Graham Haberfield) being in a storyline about homosexuality, Emily Nugent (Eileen Derbyshire) having an out-of-wedlock child, and introducing a black family.
+However, these ideas were abandoned due to concerns about viewer reactions.

+The first episode filmed in colour was broadcast on 3 November 1969.
+Since then, all episodes have been produced in colour, with the exception of those created during the Colour Strike.